Ben Affleck Completes Stint In Rehab, Explains How Kids Impacted His Decision

 According to the report, Ben Affleck and his now-estranged wife had actually separated months prior to their announcement but had reportedly been keeping their breakup to themselves.

-During their 10-year marriage, Ben Affleck and Jennifer Garner welcomed three children, Violet, 11, Seraphina Rose, 8, and Samuel, 5, and in his Facebook statement, the newly-rehabbed actor mentioned how his children impacted his decision to seek treatment.
+During their 10-year marriage, Ben Affleck and Jennifer Garner welcomed three children, Violet, 11; Seraphina Rose, 8; and Samuel, 5, and in his Facebook statement, the newly rehabbed actor mentioned how his children impacted his decision to seek treatment.

 “I’m lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I’ve done the work I set out to do,” he continued to fans.
 “This was the first of many steps being taken towards a positive recovery.”